terraprompt/.github/profile/README.md

 ### Hi!
 I am [@terraprompt](https://twitter.com/terraprompt) (Terraprompt AI)

-We are a AI research and development company.
+We are an AI research and development company.

 We are lead by [@dipankar](https://github.com/dipankar), who is a software architect and researcher based out of Scotland.